ICanBoogie/ActiveRecord/README.md

 }
 ```

-The [Connections][] instance itself can be used to traverse established connections.
+The [ConnectionCollection][] instance itself can be used to traverse established connections.

 ```php
 <?php